Edd-Rowe/iris-service/README.md

 - The logistic regression model that generates the predictions is trained at runtime (when the IrisModel class is instantiated by service.py).
 Usually, I would train my model and tune hyperparameters in a seperate module and save the weights to be loaded later.

-- I perormed some quick and dirty hyperparemeter tuning to find workable values for the learning rate and the number of iterations by manually running my script.
+- I perormed some quick and dirty hyperparameter tuning to find workable values for the learning rate and the number of iterations by manually running my script.
 I only split my training data into train/test sets, not train/dev/test.

 - My `packages` folder has no packages, and in fact only has one module (and itself has no `__init__.py`)